 (1.8) Attorney Calendar Conflicts:

 (A) Notice to Court.
 Counsel and self-represented parties must call to the Court’s attention any scheduling or calendar conflicts.
-Conflicts will be resolved in accordance with Rule 38.1(c), Arizona Rules of Civil Procedure, Rule 8.1, Arizona Rules of Criminal Procedure, or Rule 77(C)(3), Arizona Rules of Family Law Procedure, as applicable.
+Conflicts will be resolved in accordance with Rule 38.1(c), Arizona Rules of Civil Procedure, Rule 8.1, Arizona Rules of Criminal Procedure, or Rule 34(b), Arizona Rules of Family Law Procedure, as applicable.

 (B) Motion to Adjust.
 In resolving conflicts between divisions of the Arizona Superior Court in Pima County, counsel and self-represented parties must file a motion to adjust in all conflicting cases, with a notice of hearing to be filed only before the division with the lowest numbered case.
 The conflict will be resolved pursuant to the criteria set forth in subsection (c) below.